-2. Be bold.
-You may wonder how your teenager—who can’t be bothered to put her dirty cereal bowl in the dishwasher most mornings—could possibly manage the challenge of an outdoor adventure camp experience.
+You may wonder how your teenager—who can’t be bothered to put her dirty cereal bowl in the dishwasher most mornings—could possibly manage the challenge of these summer camp activities.
 But teens totally can, stresses Chapman.
 “Parents tend to underestimate their teenagers,” he says.
 “If they’re up for trying it, let them.”

-What Teens Get from an Outdoor Wilderness Adventure Camp
+What Teens Get from Outdoor Summer Camp Activities

-Often, teenagers return from these outdoor adventures with newfound confidence, skills, friends, and passion for the outdoors.
+Often, teenagers return from these summer camp experiences with newfound confidence, skills, friends, and passion for the outdoors.

 “One of the powerful things about outdoor adventure is that teenagers get the chance to confront something difficult and overcome it,” says Chapman, who’s camp offers outdoor adventures for middle school students through college.
 “They get to face the unknown which is one of the greatest teachers.”